The Marine Biological Association is a registered charity, charity registration number 226063

 The MBA achieves these aims through its membership, through the work of the JMBA, through high quality research and through its education and outreach programmes.
 The MBA actively looks for members to support the work of the Association worldwide.
 If you would like to join the MBA as a member please visit our membership page.

 The MBA was founded in 1884 and in 1888 opened the Plymouth Laboratory at Citadel Hill.
-The MBA has a well respected Council who help guide the work of our researchers.
-View a list of MBA Council members.
+The MBA has a well respected Council who help guide the work of our researchers; please see here for a list of current Council.

 The MBA has earned an international reputation for excellence and innovation in research, by the resident scientific staff and visiting research workers, including seven Nobel laureates.
 The laboratory in Plymouth has provided facilities since 1888 for in-house and visiting researchers.
 Some of the earliest research at Plymouth was to identify the marine life present in the area.
 Those surveys now provide valuable data against which to identify how the sea has changed in relation to impacts.
 The MBA now supports a wide range of research activities from cell and molecular to understanding ecosystem structure and functioning.